 It has taken me years to really find my signature editing process and surprisingly to most I sit down to coffee with and divulge all of my ‘secrets’ to, my editing process is incredibly simplistic.
-Early on in my blogging days I thought I could edit photos to look exactly how I wanted them to, even if that meant over saturating colours to make the image look more colourful and summery.
-I have since learned that subtle changes are best, as well as that I would prefer to spend longer getting “the shot” than I would sitting at a computer editing the photograph later.
-One great tip a photographer told me a couple years ago was to edit your photos as you wish, then go back and reduce your edits by 50%.
+Early on in my blogging days, I thought I could edit photos to look exactly how I wanted them to, even if that meant over-saturating colours to make the image look more colourful and summery.
+I have since learned that subtle changes are best, as well as that I would prefer to spend longer getting “the shot” than I would sit at a computer editing the photograph later.
+One great tip a photographer told me a couple of years ago was to edit your photos as you wish, then go back and reduce your edits by 50%.

 5. Find out the Apps + Programs the Pros are Using

 Whenever I meet up with photographers or fellow bloggers that I admire, I almost always ask what photo editing software and apps they use.
 While most professional photographers use Photoshop (something I am yet to conquer), many of the people I admire manage to still edit their photos through iPhone apps only – something I too am fond of, especially being on-the-go so much!
 My process is fairly simple, usually only requiring a few tweaks through the Instagram app itself.
 I’ll almost always increase the brightness, saturation, decrease highlights, adjust shadows and increase the sharpness.
 Et voila!